 1. Fascinating Ruins And Heritage Sites

-The UNESCO World Heritage Site of Hampi was once the capital of the medieval Vijayanagara empire is one of the most popular places to visit in Karnataka.
+The UNESCO World Heritage Site of Hampi was once the capital of the medieval Vijayanagara Empire and is one of the most popular places to visit in Karnataka.
 The town is full of majestic ruins of Hindu temples, palaces, and more that date back to the 14th century.
 Don’t miss the Virupaksha temple and the elephant stables.

 Other places to visit in Karnataka for even more ruins, this time of the 12th century Hoysala Empire at the towns of Belur and Halebidu in the Hassan district of Karnataka.
 They are known for their temples full of intricate carvings and Hoysala architecture, such as the Hoysaleshwara and Kedareshwara temples.
-You will also find several ancient temples and sites scattered across places in Karnataka like Udupi, Mangalore, Chikmagalur, Coorg and Mysore.
+You will also find several ancient temples and sites scattered across places in Karnataka like Udupi, Mangalore, Chikmagalur, Coorg, and Mysore.

 Also Read: What To See and Do When Visiting Hampi